 I love to have my breakfast as a smoothie bowl rather than a simple smoothie.
 This is because of how easy it is to boost nutritional value with your choice of toppings.

 You can add healthy fats to the recipe in the form of chopped nuts and/or chia seeds.
 Or even blend some avocado into the smoothie.
-This won’t affect the flavour but adds a delicious creaminess.
+This won’t affect the flavor but adds a delicious creaminess.

-For added protein, you have a variety of choices: oats, chia seeds, flax seeds, coconut milk, puffed quinoa, hemp seeds etc. You could also include a few spoonfuls of yogurt for additional protein if you consume dairy.
+For added protein, you have a variety of choices: oats, chia seeds, flax seeds, coconut milk, puffed quinoa, hemp seeds, etc. You could also include a few spoonfuls of yogurt for additional protein if you consume dairy.
 Unfortunately, coconut yogurt doesn’t contain much protein- in comparison.

 Also, when making a treat bowl, you can be a little more flexible with the ingredients.
 I sometimes omit the greens and get a beautiful yellow mango smoothie bowl.